openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

       game in openGL can pretty much use one of the 1-Click installers on [openSUSE Software](http://software.opensuse.org) page..

 This new version introduces new media content, bugfixes and improvements on gameplay, game
-      balance, etc. Here™s a few of those changes taken from the changelog:
+      balance, etc. Hereâ€™s a few of those changes taken from the changelog:

 Gameplay and Balancing
 * New features